harmony-one/s/progress/rikako-hatoya.md

+2024-01-03: Implemented and updated [single swap protocol](https://github.com/rika97/s/blob/main/s_swap/contracts/SingleSwap.sol) using Uniswap V3.
+In order to swap ERC20 to native token like $ONE, need to implement an intermediary.
+Researched UniswapX and bridging for cross-chain swap.

 2024-01-02 Tue: Started investigation into how to mint Soulbound NFT, looked into defi recap reading, and researched minimal-on-chain for intent-based applications (Uniswap, Anoma, Chainflip).
 Currently minimal uniswap prototype still in progress - will push progress so far after cleaning code.

 2024-01-01 Mon: Sunday continued, further investigation on how to create a test environment to execute tests.